Are you tired of dealing with squatters in KY?

 How to Get Rid of Squatters in Kentucky?

-- Cash for keys: Quite simply, offering the squatter a financial incentive to vacate the property can be effective.
+- Cash for keys: Quite simply, offering the squatter a financial incentive to vacate can be effective.
 While it may seem strange to pay someone to leave the time and expense it takes someone to evict someone may be higher than what it costs to motivate someone to move under their own free will.

-What are the Kentucky Eviction Laws
+What are Kentucky Eviction Laws

 In Kentucky, evictions are governed by the Kentucky Revised Statutes (KRS) Chapter 383.
 According to Kentucky law, a landlord must provide a tenant with a notice to vacate before filing an eviction lawsuit.
 The length of notice required depends on the reason for the eviction: